mehulagg/gitlab/doc/raketasks/backup_restore.md

 You need to have a working GitLab installation before you can perform a restore.
-This is because the system user performing the restore actions (`git`) is usually not allowed to create or delete the SQL database it needs to import data into (`gitlabhq_production`).
+This is because the system user performing the restore actions (`git`) is usually not allowed to create or delete the SQL database needed to import data into (`gitlabhq_production`).
 All existing data will be either erased (SQL) or moved to a separate directory (such as repositories and uploads).